 The success of our business is largely dependent upon our medical professional customers' ability to provide diagnostic imaging care to their patients in an economically sustainable manner, either through the purchase of our imaging systems or using our lease services, or both.
 Our customers are directly impacted by changes (decreases and increases) in governmental and private payor reimbursements for diagnostic imaging.
-Although we are not directly impacted by changes in reimbursements, we make every effort to act as business partners with our physician customers, e.g., in 2010, we proactively adjusted the fair market value of our personnel and equipment leasing services due to the dramatic reimbursement declines that they were facing.
-Although Medicare/Medicaid reimbursement for the imaging modalities that we offer increased slightly in 2011 in the physician office setting, this occurred only after a significant decline in ultrasound reimbursements in 2009 (phased over the next four years) and a significant decline in nuclear reimbursements in 2010.
-Current reimbursement has not yet been restored to prior levels.
-Private payors often follow the lead of Medicare/Medicaid with respect to reimbursement criteria and payment levels.
-This causes greater pricing pressure on our lease services and influences buying decisions of our individual physician product customers.
-Hospital reimbursements, however, have remained higher and our newer imaging systems are better targeted to serve this expanding market.
+Although we are not directly impacted by changes in reimbursements, we make every effort to act as business partners with our physician customers, e.g., in 2010, we proactively adjusted the fair market value of our imaging services rate down due to the dramatic reimbursement declines that our customers faced from the Centers for Medicare & Medicaid Services.
+Although Medicare/Medicaid reimbursement for the imaging modalities that we offer increased slightly in 2011 in the physician office setting, this occurred only after significant declines in ultrasound and nuclear reimbursements.
+Reimbursements remain a source of concern for our customers and downward pressure on reimbursements cause greater pricing pressure on our lease services and influences the buying decisions of our individual physician Product customers.
+Although the gap is closing, hospital reimbursements remain higher than in-office reimbursements.
+Our newer Product business segment's imaging systems are targeted to serve the hospital market.
 Only a small portion of our DIS business segment operates in the hospital market.

-Further cuts in reimbursements could significantly impact the viability of in-office imaging performed by independent physicians.
-The uncertainty surrounding this issue and the historical decline in reimbursements has resulted in cancellations of imaging days in our personnel and equipment lease services business and the delay of purchase and lease decisions by our existing and prospective customers in our product sales business.
-Additional declines in Medicare/Medicaid reimbursement for our relevant diagnostic imaging modalities are possible due to the threatened implementation of the federal sustainable growth factor (SGR).
+Further reductions in reimbursements could significantly impact the viability of in-office imaging performed by independent physicians.
+The uncertainty surrounding this issue and the historical decline in reimbursements has resulted in cancellations of imaging days in our imaging services business and the delay of purchase and lease decisions by our existing and prospective customers in our Product business segment.
+Additional declines in Medicare/Medicaid reimbursement for our relevant diagnostic imaging modalities are possible due to the many factors, including but not limited to the threatened implementation of the federal sustainable growth factor (SGR).
 The SGR is part of the relative value unit (RVU), a formula that was enacted by Congress as part of the Balanced Budget Act of 1997 to control the cost of the Medicare program.
 It applies to all health services paid for by Medicare, not just diagnostic imaging.
-The application of the SGR has been delayed by Congress for many years and most recently, Congressional action has delayed it again until January 1, 2012.
-If Congress allows the SGR to go into effect in 2012, all Medicare codes could incur a reimbursement reduction of approximately 31%.
-Though Congressional leadership has said they will address this issue in the second quarter of 2011 with a more long-term solution and

-President Obama is proposing a deferral until 2013 in his current budget proposal, there is no assurance the issue will be favorably resolved, and if not favorably resolved, it could have a material adverse impact on our business.
+The application of the SGR has been delayed by Congress for many years and most recently, Congressional action has delayed it again until February 2012.
+If Congress allows the SGR to go into effect in 2012, all Medicare codes could incur a reimbursement reduction of approximately 27%.
+Congressional leadership has continually stated that they will address this issue; however, to date this had not been done.
+There is no assurance that the issue will be timely or favorably resolved, and if not favorably resolved, it could have a material adverse impact on our business.